Danjb1/open-rival/GFX.md

 1. Enable "see all" cheat

+1. Very quickly:

     1. Select a unit and issue a move command

     1. Deselect the unit while it is still moving

     1. Move the mouse out of the way

     1. Press recording hotkey (Alt + F8) to start recording

-1. Wait for the unit to take a few steps

-1. Press recording hotkey (Alt + F8) to stop recording
+    1. After a few steps, press recording hotkey (Alt + F8) to stop recording

 ## Screenshot Processing

 1. Run [Sprite Extractor](https://github.com/Danjb1/sprite-extractor) to extract the sprites from the screenshots

-1. Fix any ambiguous pixels by hand
+1. Run [Sprite Fixer](https://github.com/Danjb1/sprite-fixer) to consolidate any duplicates and fix any highlighted pixels

-1. Remove any extraneous images so we have one per frame of the animation
+1. Check over the images and remove or fix any pixels that are still highlighted

 1. Run [Colour Remover](https://github.com/Danjb1/colour-remover) to remove the shadows

-1. (Optional) Run [Stray Pixel Cleaner](https://github.com/Danjb1/stray-pixel-cleaner) if needed
+1. *(Optional)* Run [Stray Pixel Cleaner](https://github.com/Danjb1/stray-pixel-cleaner) if needed

 ## Shadow Generation